Stumptown Comics Fest: History

 In 2006 the event moved to the Oregon Convention Center and expanded to two days.

 In 2007, the event began hosting the Stumptown Comics Fest Trophy Awards and Comic Art Battle.
-The awards honored outstanding small creators and comics, while the Comic Art Battle was described as "a cross between Pictionary and wrestling."
+The awards honored outstanding small creators and comics, while the Comic Art Battle, conceived of and created by Ezra Claytan Daniels, was described as "a cross between Pictionary and wrestling."

 In 2012 the show changed hands, with Kelleigh passing on the reins to Shawna Gore; in addition, the new organizers achieved nonprofit status.

 After the 10th annual show in 2013, Stumptown went "on hiatus" and entered an operating agreement with Rose City Comic Con.